Luis Navarro (missionary)

 Luis Navarro, TOFS (21 June 1950 – 1 July 1981) was a Guatemalan Catholic missionary dedicated to catechesis and evangelization among the local people in Guatemala.
 He was member of the Secular Franciscan Order.

-Murdered in 1981, Navarro is venerated by Catholics and his beatification, approved by Pope Francis, was celebrated celebrated in Izabal, Guatemala, on 27 October 2018.
+Murdered in 1981, Navarro is venerated by Catholics and his beatification, approved by Pope Francis, was celebrated in Izabal, Guatemala, on 27 October 2018.

 Life

 Luis Obdulio Arroyo Navarro was born on 21 June 1950, and served as a catechist in Guatemala, his birthplace.
 After meeting Italian missionary Marcello Maruzzo, the two collaborated in evangelizing and catechizing to the poor and peasants in the Izabal Department.
 He became a member of the Secular Franciscan Order and remained unmarried throughout his life.

 He and Maruzzo were attending a catechetical meeting one evening when the pair was ambushed and shot dead.
 Navarro knew of the threats directed against Maruzzo, but worked with him despite knowing that he, too, could be targeted.